Conservatives say they oppose 'secret' move to introduce mandatory vaccine rule for MPs | CBC News

 Conservatives call on Liberals to tackle vaccine hesitancy

-Prime Minister Justin Trudeau was set to speak today with the leaders of the Conservative Party, the NDP and Green Party about how the Commons should resume its work.
+Prime Minister Justin Trudeau spoke today with the leaders of the Conservative Party, the NDP and Green Party about how the Commons should resume its work.

 After Conservative Leader Erin O'Toole talked with Trudeau today, the Conservatives released a statement that did not specifically address the new House of Commons rules but spoke more broadly on the issue of vaccine hesitancy and promised the party would "put forward ideas" to address the problem.